Written by Matthew Vande Bunte For Honor Credit Union on November 22, 2024

 Personal Service

-Because a credit union is community based and not owned by a corporate entity on Wall Street, customer service is often more personal.
-For example, Honor Credit Union is headquartered right here in Michigan in Berrien Springs and has a presence in communities around the state.
+Because a credit union is community-based and not owned by a Wall Street corporation, service is often more personal and relationship-focused.
+Honor Credit Union is headquartered in Berrien Springs, Michigan, and has a strong presence in communities across the state.

-Members can always pick up the phone or walk into any of the 28 full-service member center locations and talk to a real person.
+Members can always pick up the phone or stop by any of Honor’s 28 full-service member center locations to talk with a real person who’s there to help.

 Community Involvement

-With local roots, it’s only natural that credit unions are very involved in supporting the communities where their members live.
-In 2023, Honor Credit Union donated more than $734,000 to benefit hundreds of community organizations such as the local United Way, YMCA and Habitat for Humanity.
-Honor also awarded $28,000 in scholarship funds to local high school seniors and $15,000 in awards to local teachers.
+With local roots, it’s only natural that credit unions are deeply involved in supporting the communities where their members live.
+In 2023, Honor Credit Union donated more than $734,000 to benefit hundreds of community organizations such as the United Way, YMCA, and Habitat for Humanity.
+Honor also awarded $28,000 in scholarships to local high school seniors and $15,000 in awards to local teachers.

-Plus, more than 450 Honor team members recently volunteered to clean Michigan beaches, make holiday cards for veterans and provide a variety of other services in support of local organizations on CU Kind Day in October.
+More than 450 Honor team members also volunteered their time to clean Michigan beaches, make holiday cards for veterans, and support local nonprofits during CU Kind Day in October.

-While credit unions and banks do have similarities, there are key differences as you can see.
-Now, find out what difference Honor Credit Union can make for you.
+While credit unions and banks share many similarities, the key differences can have a big impact on your finances.
+Now it’s time to see what difference Honor Credit Union can make for you.

 “We have products that really are tailored to the member,” Amundson said.
 “It gives our members the option to choose what works best for them.”